 Made money from 3.2c; it’s now 5.5c, but it’s certainly worth more if it pays dividends.

-We’ve done over 20 take profits all year; actively managing our recommendations.
+We’ve done over 20 small cap take profits all year; actively managing our recommendations.

 MYX, NEA, MVP, NCK, KGN, INA, BIS, CLV, IFM, FNP, CAJ, AJM, SDI, NAN, KDR, AQZ

 We’ve been taking profits on all these stocks and more over the past six months as the market got increasingly euphoric.
 We’ve been alerting subscribers consistently to our preference to taking profits.

 Now that the market has been selling, we’ll be looking at these stocks again because they’re good businesses, which are at lower prices.

 3. Small Cap movers and shakers in the past month

 This ASX sector is under pressure because of the royal commission announcement and many business models are based on government funding.
 Stocks like Regis Healthcare (REG), Estia Health (EHE) and Aveo (AOG) have been under heavy and sustained selling pressure.
 The good good news is that our ssmall cap stocks – Lifestyle Communities (LIC) and Ingenia Communities (INA) are holding up very well for a number of reasons:

 - They’re not overly reliant on the government;

 - Their product and service is aimed at the mass market or the value end;